softchris/APIM-sample/README.md

 |Bicep     | Bicep files containing the needed information to deploy resources and configure them as needed        | [Link](./main.bicep) |

+## How does it work

+TODO, add architecture diagram and description

 ## Plan

  - [x] Create the app
+ - [] Integrate app to use subscriber secret and APIM URL.
  - [] Create either ARM or Bicep files
      - [x] create resources for APIM.
      - [x] create resources for Azure Open AI instance.